WStrellis/azure-204/Storage.md

 Azure Data Lake Storage Gen 2 supports ACLs and OAuth2 bearer tokens.

+## DB Security
+AZ SQL Database has built-in firewall protections.
+- Default settings block all public access
+- uses TLS for all connections
+- Data at rest with Transparent Data Encryption(TDE).
+Data is decrypted when read into memory and encrypted when written to disk. db data, log files, and backups are encrypted.
+- Supports Data Masking. the data of some columns can be substituted with asterisks or other strings depending on the user accessing the data.
+DB admins can always see unmasked data.
+- Supports auditing.
+Off by default.

+the  firewall  can be configured with Server-level rules and Database-level rules
+Server-Level
+- filter by azure services
+- filter by ip address
+- filter by vnet
+Database Level
+- filter by ip

+Auditing  can be configured at the Server or DB level.
+DB level should only be used if the auditing configuration of one db on a server is different from the other dbs.

+### Advanced Data Security for  SQL DB
+- data discovery and classification
+- vulnerability assessment
+- advanced threat protection - automated ML threat hunting

+### DB Security Best Practices:
+- put services that access a db into a vnet. use Server-level db firewall rules to grant access to the vnet.
+- Create users on the db for each application that will access the db.
+Only grant access the tables the application needs.

 ## Azure Blob Storage
 Azure Blog storage is used to store large amounts of unstructured data.